Egypt–Somalia relations: Development cooperation

 The governments of Egypt and Somalia engage in close development cooperation.
 Much of this work is channeled through the Arab League and the Egyptian Fund for Technical Cooperation with Africa.
 In conjunction with the Somali Institute for Diplomatic Studies, the Egyptian authorities also organized diplomatic training for Somali government officials in 2010.

 In June 2013, Egyptian Ministry of Defence officials arrived in Mogadishu to help reconstruct the national Ministry of Defence's offices.
 According to the Somali Navy commander Admiral Farah Qare, the Egyptian delegation comprised engineers, who were tasked with building new headquarters for the Somali ministry.

 In October 2014, Foreign Minister of Somalia Abdirahman Duale Beyle met with Egypt's Charge D'affaires in Somalia Mohamed Mandour at his office in Mogadishu.
 The two officials discussed various issues of mutual interest, including supporting the Federal Government of Somalia's post-conflict reconstruction initiatives and fully re-establishing bilateral ties between both countries.
 According to Beyle, Egypt is a longstanding ally and current partner of the Somali government.

 In November 2014, Beyle and President of Somalia Hassan Sheikh Mohamud met in Mogadishu with Egypt's new Ambassador to Somalia, Walid Ismail.
 The officials subsequently held a closed door meeting in which they discussed various ways to strengthen the historic bilateral ties between the two nations.
 According to Beyle, Ismail also indicated that his administration would double its development assistance to Somalia in the education sector.

+In August 2024, Egypt and Somalia signed a defense pact to bolster military cooperation between the two countries, the details of which are still unclear.
+Egypt also offered to support a new African peace keeping mission in Somalia to replace the current one, as Somalia has asked for the withdrawal of Ethiopian Forces.

+On January 23, 2025, Egypt and Somalia concluded a strategic partnership agreement at the political, economic, and military levels.

 Diplomatic missions

 The Federal Government of Somalia maintains an embassy in Cairo.
 The diplomatic mission was led by Ambassador Abdallah Hassan Mahmoud since 21 November 2015.

 The Egyptian government has announced that it is slated to reopen its embassy in Mogadishu.
-As of November 2014, Mowlid Ismail serves as Egypt's Ambassador to Somalia.
+As of November 2014, Walid Ismail serves as Egypt's Ambassador to Somalia.

-On 9 June, 2022, Egyptian Prime Minister Mostafa Madbouly, on behalf of President Abdel Fattah al-Sisi, attends the inauguration ceremony of new Somali President Hassan Sheikh Mohamud in Mogadishu.
+On 9 June 2022, Egyptian Prime Minister Mostafa Madbouly, on behalf of President Abdel Fattah al-Sisi, attended the inauguration ceremony of new Somali President Hassan Sheikh Mohamud in Mogadishu.
 Madbouly gave a congratulatory speech at the ceremony, celebrating the "historical and strategic ties between the two African countries," and reiterating support to Somalia's effort to promote peace and security, achieve sustainable development, and eradicate terrorism.
 Madbouly also mentioned new potential aid that could be provided to the nation, and aspiration to enhance joint cooperation with the Somali government under the new leadership, inviting Mohamud to "visit Egypt".